aauugguussttiinn/Feedtruck/README.md

 ## How to use it :
- - Go to [FeedTruck](https://feedtruck.herokuapp.com) and enjoy the experience
+ - Go to the [FeedTruck app](https://feedtruck.herokuapp.com) and enjoy the experience